cudmore/pie/readme-web.md

 **Pre Trigger Buffer (sec)**.
 Used for 'Armed' recording.
 Specifies the duration of video recording before each trigger.

+**Video Annotation and Annotation Font Size**.
+Annotate text on top of video recording.
+Select one of: none, date, time, date time, elapsed, or video frame.

+**Include Hostname**.
+If checked, the hostname will be pre-pended to each saved video file.

 **Trial Number**.
 Allows the trial number to be manually set.
 The trial number is always automatically incremented each time 'Start Recording' or 'Start Trial' are initiated.

-**Include Hostname**.
-If checked, the hostname will be pre-pended to each saved video file.

 **Allow Arming**.
 If on, will expose the 'Arm' interface.
 This assumes the PiE server has been wired to a trigger in and optionally a microscope frame-clock.

 **Use Serial**.
 If on, will expose the 'Motor' interface.
 This assumes a Teensy microcontroller is attached via usb.

 **Load**.
-Buttons to load sets of configuration parameters.
-This includes the last configuration saved with 'Save Defaults' as well as pre-defined configuration parameters.
+Buttons to load presets of configuration parameters.
+This includes 'Defaults',  the last configuration saved with 'Save Defaults' as well as pre-defined configuration parameters.
 It is easy and intuitive to specify your own sets of configuration parameters and use 'Save Defaults' exclusively.

  - **Defaults**.
 Load the last configuration saved with 'Save Defaults'.
  - **Homecage**.
 Auto lights on, arm off, serial off.